viaacode/mh-mtd-updater/README.md

 usage: csv.py [-h] -o OR_ID -r REASON [-d CSV_DELIMITER] [--dryrun | --no-dryrun] input_file

 Python CLI interface to the `mh-mtd-updater`.
-Allows for bulk-metadate-updates in MediaHaven via CSV-input while also validating or correcting (where possible) MediaHaven- metadata.
+Allows for bulk-metadate-updates in MediaHaven via CSV-input while also validating or correcting (where possible) MediaHaven-metadata.

 positional arguments:
   input_file            Filepath to the CSV-file which contains the metadata-updates.